Skip to Main Content

 Gravel Done Your Way

-Obed is a carbon/gravel-specific bike brand that was born out of the American Bicycle Group, which has been home to iconic road brands like Litespeed and Quintana Roo for two decades.
-Like its stablemates, Obed, too, is a consumer-direct brand on a mission to provide better value for bikes that enjoy legacy engineers and product managers.
+OBED is a carbon/gravel-specific bike brand that was born out of the American Bicycle Group, which has been home to iconic road brands like Litespeed and Quintana Roo for two decades.
+Like its stablemates, OBED, too, is a consumer-direct brand on a mission to provide better value for bikes that enjoy legacy engineers and product managers.
 They continue to set themselves apart with their built-toorder menu and custom paint colors that are painted in their Chattanooga, Tennessee, facility.

 The Frame

-Right out of the box, the all-new Obed GVR catches the eye with a striking custom Highlighter Yellow Matte finish.
+Right out of the box, the all-new OBED GVR catches the eye with a striking custom Highlighter Yellow Matte finish.
 The sleek look is aided by fully integrated cables that run through the FSA ARC headset system.
 The only cables seen are the short amount that exits the frame to the appropriate component.
 Our size-medium frame has a 57cm stack with a 38cm reach.
 The 14.6cm head tube is at 71.5 degrees for a 60cm front center.
 The wheelbase is on the short side for a gravel bike at 101.4cm, while the 42.5cm chainstays are on par for a gravel frame with room for 48mm tires.
 The threaded T47 bottom bracket has a drop of 71mm and offers the compatibility of BB30 with the advantages of having a threaded interface.
 Overall, the geometry is not drastically different compared to most modern gravel race bikes.

 Obed GVR